 The result?
 Employees getting frustrated when things don’t function as they’re supposed to.
 Organizations then feel forced to increasingly invest in reactive-oriented incident management methods.

 Beyond the Data Center

 Traditionally, IT’s visibility is limited to a technological perspective centered on the data center – as long as all the lights are green and everything appears to be running, everything is fine.
-Here lies the core issue of service level agreements (SLAs) – if a tech issue visible to IT is solved, then there’s no more issue.
+Here lies the core issue of KPIs for ITSM with service level agreements (SLAs) – if a tech issue visible to IT is solved, then there’s no more issue.

 While technological visibility is critical, it only provides an incomplete picture because it overlooks end-users’ experiences – with the majority of security, performance, and support issues stemming from the end users themselves.
 It’s no wonder that paying more attention to them can have immense benefits.
 And here lies the main difference – experience level agreements (XLAs) take the employee interactions into consideration, not just the resolution of the issue.

 What this means is that by broadening the scope of metrics towards XLAs, organizations gain a new holistic visibility of not just technological performance, but also the end-user experience and their routine interactions.
-This new visibility leads to new understanding, which enables the possibility for IT organizations to address issues at their root, often before they even impact the users.
+This new visibility, in terms of KPIs for ITSM, leads to new understanding, which enables the possibility for IT organizations to address issues at their root, often before they even impact the users.
 This benefit of proactive IT management is more commonly referred to as “shift-left.”

 Additionally, it prevents the overoptimization of current tools.
 That is, organizations continuously investing in the same tools that have been used for the past decades and expecting different results even though the technological and cultural workplace environment have irrevocably changed.

 True service improvement lies not in staying in the same old comfort zone, but rather shifting focus to an “outside-in” view of how services are consumed, from the end-user all the way to the datacenter.